10 Things to Do in Liberty Village Toronto

 This local market was established in 2007, and ever since, every Sunday from June to the end of November, people come to this market from all around Toronto to buy local products.

-The market is placed in Green P parking lot on Hanna Street, and is open from 10 am to 2pm.
+The market is located in the Green P parking lot on Hanna Street and is open from 10 am to 2 pm and many consider it as one of the best fall activities in Toronto.

 3. Check Out the Old Prison Chapel